BEFT: Bias-Efficient Fine-Tuning of Language Models in Low-Data Regimes: Evaluation

 \subsection{Efficiency and Effectiveness}

 \baichuanchange{Prior work has indicated that fine-tuning all-bias-terms has competitive performance to full-parameter fine-tuning in low-data regimes \cite{zaken2022bitfit,logan2022cutting,doering2024empirical}.
-Building on these observations, we investigate the efficiency and effectiveness of our proposed \gls{BEFT} method in the low-data regime.}
+Accordingly, we investigate the efficiency and effectiveness of our \gls{BEFT} in low-data regimes.}

-In Table~\ref{tab:main_side}, our \gls{BEFT} achieves remarkable parameter efficiency, with only 0.01\% of the full parameters when fine-tuning BERT$_{\mathrm{BASE}}$ on the low-data regime of the RTE dataset.
-Fine-tuning all biases \cite{zaken2022bitfit} requires 0.09\% of the full parameters, nearly 9$\times$ more trainable parameters. \baichuanchange{Although ``rand uniform'' samples and fine-tunes the same number of bias terms as \gls{BEFT}, it yields substantially worse performance and requires more time due to inefficient uniform sampling.} In terms of runtime, full-parameter fine-tuning takes 206.1 \gls{seconds}, and all-bias fine-tuning requires 144.9 \gls{seconds}, whereas our bias-efficient approach completes in just 132.9 \gls{seconds}.
-Despite this significant reduction in parameter footprint and a decrease in training time, our proposed \gls{BEFT} achieves a comparable performance with all-bias fine-tuning and all-parameter fine-tuning in this case.
+In Table~\ref{tab:main_side}, our \gls{BEFT} achieves remarkable parameter efficiency with only 0.01\% of the full parameters, when fine-tuning BERT$_{\mathrm{BASE}}$ in the low-data regime of the RTE dataset.
+Fine-tuning all biases \cite{zaken2022bitfit} requires 0.09\% of the full parameters, nearly 9$\times$ more trainable parameters. \baichuanchange{Although ``rand uniform'' samples and fine-tunes the same number of bias terms as \gls{BEFT}, it yields substantially worse performance and requires more time due to inefficient uniform sampling.} In terms of runtime, full-parameter fine-tuning takes 206.1 \gls{seconds}, and all-bias fine-tuning requires 144.9 \gls{seconds}, whereas \gls{BEFT} completes in just 132.9 \gls{seconds}.
+Despite this significant reduction in parameter footprint and a decrease in training time, \baichuanchange{our proposed \gls{BEFT} achieves a comparable performance with all-bias fine-tuning and all-parameter fine-tuning in this case (more cases in Appendix \ref{sec:appendix_qualitative_observations}-Fig. \ref{fig:comparison_rte}).} These results highlight \gls{BEFT}'s promise as an unprecedented parameter-efficient fine-tuning strategy.

-Furthermore, we observe that the fine-tuned \baichuanchange{target} $\boldeq{b}_v$ exhibits task-specific characteristics for different tasks.
-For instance, the $\boldeq{b}_v$ in BERT$_{\mathrm{BASE}}$ after fine-tuning on SST-2 and RTE exhibit significant dissimilarity, with a cosine similarity of 0.18, i.e., an angular difference of 79.5$^{\circ}$.
-As shown in Table~\ref{tab:similarity}, the model with only-$\boldeq{b}_v$-fine-tuned on RTE exhibits worse performance when evaluated on SST-2, and vice versa.
-However, to investigate the adaptation effectiveness, merging task-specific $\boldeq{b}_v$ through arithmetic averaging improves adaptation performance.

-Overall, our proposed \gls{BEFT} demonstrates a favorable trade-off between parameter percentage, runtime, and downstream performance, offering strong potential while fine-tuning only the \baichuanchange{target} bias term \baichuanchange{in \glspl{LLM}}.
-These findings highlight its promise as an unprecedented parameter-efficient fine-tuning strategy\baichuanchange{, as well as the effective adaptation across tasks enabled by the task-arithmetic averaging of our selected \baichuanchange{target bias terms}}.